pedrobarco/prostokat/README.md

 ```

 A **layout** is an array of areas in your grid which will be used to tile your windows to.
-You can have as many areas in your layout as grid cells, so for a 2x2 grid you could not have more than 4 areas.
+You can have as many areas in your layout as grid cells, so for a 2x2 grid you could have up to 4 areas.

 - A layout in a 2x2 grid could have 4 areas, one per grid cell
 - A layout in a 3x1 grid could have 3 areas, dividing the screen in thirds
-- A layout in a 4x1 grid could have 3 areas: 1 big one at the middle, and 2 smaller ones at the sides
+- A layout in a 4x1 grid could have 3 areas too: 1 big one at the middle, and 2 smaller ones at the sides

 ```bash
 # 2x2 grid with 4 areas